 ● Network crashes from excessive overloading

-Our approach leveraged sustainability in the adopted solution which assured that the capacity of our solution to provide improved threat detection, better incident response methodologies, upgraded prevention measures for clients remained ahead-of-the-curve as part of the global industry standards.
+Our approach leveraged sustainability in the adopted solution which assured that the capacity of our solution to provide improved threat detection, better incident response methodologies, and upgraded prevention measures for clients remained ahead of the curve as part of the global industry standards.